 [the command staff have used their command code passwords to reset the station's computer system]

-Garabaldi: Would you have guessed it?
+Garabaldi: Hey, would you have guessed it?

 In Smallville, Lex Luthor's computer password was at one point his dead little brother's name, Julian.